vespauniversity/vespaworkshop101/ecommerce_app/README.md

 What this does:
 - Sends each JSONL line as a **put document** request to Vespa
-- Uses your updated `product.sd` schema to validate and index fields
+- Uses your `product.sd` schema to validate and index fields

 If feeding fails:
 - Check error messages – usually it means **field names/types don’t match** your schema